Registration Exemptions for Investment Advisers under the Investment Advisers Act of 1940December 15, 2021

-A person who acts as an investment adviser must register with the appropriate regulatory authorities or qualify for a registration exemption.
-An investment adviser generally is any person who, for compensation, engages in the business of advising others as to the value of securities, or as to the advisability of investing in, purchasing, or selling securities.
-Two commonly relied upon exemptions are the private fund adviser exemption and the venture capital fund adviser exemption, each of which is discussed in more detail below.
+Any person or firm who acts as an investment adviser must register with the appropriate regulatory authority (as further discussed below, either the Securities and Exchange Commission (the “SEC”) or the applicable state’s securities regulator) or qualify for a registration exemption.
+An investment adviser is generally defined under the Investment Advisers Act of 1940 (the “Advisers Act”) as any person or firm who, for compensation, engages in the business of advising others as to the value of securities, or as to the advisability of investing in, purchasing, or selling securities.
+Two commonly relied upon registration exemptions for investment advisers under the Advisers Act are the private fund adviser exemption and the venture capital fund adviser exemption, each of which is discussed in more detail below.

-An investment adviser is exempt from the requirement to register with the Securities Exchange Commission under the private fund adviser exemption if it solely advises “private funds” and its total “regulatory assets under management” are less than $150 million.
+An investment adviser is exempt from the requirement to register with the SEC under the private fund adviser exemption if it solely advises “private funds” and its total “regulatory assets under management” in the United States are less than $150 million.

-A “private fund” is a pooled investment fund that satisfies the requirements of Section 3(c)(1) or 3(c)(7) of the Investment Company Act of 1940.
-To satisfy the requirements of Section 3(c)(1), a pooled investment fund must have fewer than 100 beneficial owners and must not make a public offering of its securities.
-To satisfy the requirements of Section 3(c)(7), all of the pooled investment fund’s beneficial owners must be “qualified purchasers” and the fund must not make a public offering of its securities.
-A qualified purchaser generally is a sophisticated investor that has a minimum amount of investable assets.
-For example, an individual that has more than $5 million of investments is a qualified purchaser, as is a company that has more than $25 million of investments.
+A “private fund” is a pooled investment fund that satisfies the requirements of either Section 3(c)(1) or Section 3(c)(7) of the Investment Company Act of 1940 (the “1940 Act”).
+To satisfy the requirements of Section 3(c)(1), a private fund must have fewer than 100 beneficial owners (all of whom must be an “accredited investor” under the Securities Act of 1933)1 and must not make a public offering of its securities.
+To satisfy the requirements of Section 3(c)(7), all of the private fund’s beneficial owners must be “qualified purchasers” and the fund must not make a public offering of its securities.
+A qualified purchaser is generally defined under the 1940 Act as a sophisticated investor that has a minimum amount of investable assets.
+For example, an individual that has more than $5 million of investments is a qualified purchaser, as is a company or other entity that has more than $25 million of investments.

 An adviser’s “regulatory assets under management” are the sum of the “regulatory assets” of the private funds that it manages.
-A private fund’s “regulatory assets” are calculated as the sum of (a) the current market value of the fund’s assets and (b) the additional amounts that its investors are contractually obligated to contribute to the fund.
+A private fund’s “regulatory assets” are calculated as the sum of (a) the current market value of the fund’s assets (or fair value of those assets where market value is unavailable) and (b) the additional amounts that its investors are contractually obligated to contribute to the fund.

-An investment adviser is exempt from the requirement to register with the Securities Exchange Commission under the venture capital fund adviser exemption if it solely advises “venture capital funds.”
-A venture capital fund is a pooled investment fund that satisfies all of the criteria listed below.
+An investment adviser is exempt from the requirement to register with the SEC under the venture capital fund adviser exemption if the adviser solely advises “venture capital funds.”
+A venture capital fund is a private fund that satisfies all of the criteria listed below.